iobis/bioeco-geonode/README.md

 docker-compose -f docker-compose.development.yml up --build
 ```

-To reload uwsgi in case there is no autoreload:
+To reload uwsgi in case there is no autoreload (check pidfile location in `uwsgi.ini`):

 ```
 docker exec -it django4geonode /bin/bash